kyma-project/test-infra/prow/README.md

 - The `starter.yaml` file with a basic configuration of Prow components
 - Webhooks configured for the GitHub repository to enable sending Events from a GitHub repository to Prow.
 - Plugins enabled by creating and modifying the `plugins.yaml` file
-- Jobs enabled by creating and configuring the basic `config.yaml` file, and specific job definitions in the `jobs` subfolder.
+- Jobs enabled by creating and configuring the basic `config.yaml` file, and specifying job definitions in the `jobs` subfolder.

 ### Basic rules